How the Best Gardenscapes Players Actually Play

 They play low to open the board

 Whenever possible, they play as low as they can.
-Drops create chain reactions and “work” for them, because they clear extra pieces without spending moves.
-This helps especially when the board is closed or has multiple obstacle layers.
+Drops create chain reactions and generate additional value without costing extra moves.
+This becomes critical in closed boards or levels with multiple obstacle layers.

 Their goal is combos, not matches